Cool-Sqaud/Backend_WIA/README.md

 Client ID: 2
 Client secret: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-Copy both client secrets to the right environmental variable in your .env, if you have an older .env file you can look at the example in .env.example </br>
+Copy both client secrets to the right environmental variable in your `.env`, if you have an older `.env` file you can look at the example in `.env.example` </br>
 You will also want to copy the client 2 key to your frontend environment variables.
 This is so you can send request where authentication is required.

-You can now create a random set of 10 users, of which the password is `password` with the command: < /br>`php artisan db:seed --class=UsersTableSeeder` </br>
+You can now create a random set of 10 users, of which the password is `password` with the command: </br> `php artisan db:seed --class=UsersTableSeeder` </br>
 In the database you should now have 10 users, of which you can choose one to login and test the appropriate features on your frontend

 ## Serving the application